-Written by Adam Binks, Best-Case Scenario Staff
+Written by Adam Bink, Best-Case Scenario Staff

 Sometime in 2020, a member of my partner’s family kept spouting conspiracy theories: COVID-19 was a hoax; Biden stole the election; and so on.
 Partly out of curiosity, my partner and I “audited” her Facebook wall to see whether we could get a sense of where this was coming from.
 To no one’s surprise, the conspiracy theories came from friends on social media.